JonasAlv/CleanBars/README.md

 - Includes configuration and XPrepbar/castbar/lootframe modules(you can toggle them off on the config menu)

 ## Installation
+1. [Click here to download](https://github.com/JonasAlv/CleanBars/archive/refs/heads/main.zip) rename "CleanBars-main" to "CleanBars"

-1. Copy CleanBars folder into your WoW `Interface/AddOns` directory.
+2. Copy CleanBars folder into your WoW `Interface/AddOns` directory.
-2. Enable the addon in the in-game AddOns menu.
+3. Enable the addon in the in-game AddOns menu.

 (make sure to rename "CleanBars-main" to "CleanBars" if you download from the "Code" button above)